-Kind regards,
+Kínd regards,

-Cheryl Devine Director cheryl@rldcc.org
+Sue Lincoln Director sue@rldcc.ora

 Our History

 Rutgers-Livingston Day Care Center has been providing high quality child care for the faculty, staff and students of Rutgers University since 1975.
 As a private, not for profit organization, the Center operates on parent fees and university support.
 Families with current Rutgers affiliation receive priority for enrollment and discounted tuition.
 If space allows, the Center welcomes community families, as well.